fossabot/Records/README.md

 ./.sourcery.yml
 ```

-If you installed `Records` using Carthage, then the contents of .sourcery.yml file should be this.
+If you installed `Records` using Carthage, then the contents of .sourcery.yml file should be like the following.

 ```
 sources: